 "As a test coordinator, you are not always popular..."

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-In this edition we meet Rob van Gils, test coordinator at Gemeente Apeldoorn.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite we like to hear the various views on testing and what occupies a test manager or test coordinator.
+In this edition, meet Rob van Gils, test coordinator at Gemeente Apeldoorn.

 My name is Rob van Gils.
 I am 43 years old, married and have two boys aged 10 and 12.
 At the moment, we are in an exciting phase because we have made an offer for a house here in the centre of Apeldoorn.
 In my spare time, I am quite fanatically involved in the triathlon.